 Migraine is a common and debilitating neurological disorder that affects approximately 15% of the adult population.
 It is characterized by moderate-to-severe episodic unilateral pulsating headaches that last for 4 to 72 hours.
-Typical characteristics of the headache are unilateral location, pulsating quality, moderate or severe intensity, aggravation by routine physical activity, and association with nausea and/or photophobia and phonophobia 1.
+Typical characteristics of the headache are unilateral location, pulsating quality, moderate or severe intensity, aggravation by routine physical activity, and association with nausea and/or photophobia and phonophobia (IHS, 2018).

-Migraine is the seventh-highest specific cause of disability worldwide 2-4.
-About 63% of migraineurs experience 1 to 4 migraines per month 5.
-Migraine is more prevalent in women than in men, particularly during reproductive years 6.
-The prevalence in males and females in the US adult population was 9.7% (95% confidence interval [CI], 9.1%-10.4%) and 20.7% (95% CI, 19.8%-21.6%), respectively 7.
-The prevalence of migraine in women of childbearing age was 20.6% in age group 18-29 years, 28.4% in age group 30-39 years, and 25.8% in age group 40-49 years 8.
-The frequency of migraines may decrease during pregnancy, particularly in the second and third trimester, and increase again after delivery 9.
-The cumulative prevalence of migraine during the whole pregnancy was around 20% in 4 studies, including more than 34,000 patients 10.
-However, some studies pointed out that about 40% of patients with any migraine experienced headache deterioration in early pregnancy 11.
+Migraine is the seventh-highest specific cause of disability worldwide (Petrovski et al., 2018; Stovner et al., 2007; Vos et al., 2012).
+About 63% of migraineurs experience 1 to 4 migraines per month (Lipton et al., 2007).
+Migraine is more prevalent in women than in men, particularly during reproductive years (Croop et al., 2019).
+The prevalence in males and females in the US adult population was 9.7% (95% confidence interval [CI], 9.1%-10.4%) and 20.7% (95% CI, 19.8%-21.6%), respectively (Burch et al., 2018).
+The prevalence of migraine in women of childbearing age was 20.6% in age group 18-29 years, 28.4% in age group 30-39 years, and 25.8% in age group 40-49 years (Buse et al., 2013).
+The frequency of migraines may decrease during pregnancy, particularly in the second and third trimester, and increase again after delivery (Kvisvik et al., 2011).
+The cumulative prevalence of migraine during the whole pregnancy was around 20% in 4 studies, including more than 34,000 patients (Tanos et al., 2019).
+However, some studies pointed out that about 40% of patients with any migraine experienced headache deterioration in early pregnancy (Frederick et al., 2014).

-Chronic migraine is described by the International Headache Society (IHS) as a headache that occurs on 15 or more days per month for more than 3 months, which, on at least 8 days per month, has the features of migraine headache1.
-The prevalence of chronic migraine has been estimated to range from 1.4% to 2.2%12.
+Chronic migraine is described by the International Headache Society (IHS) as a headache that occurs on 15 or more days per month for more than 3 months, which, on at least 8 days per month, has the features of migraine headache (IHS, 2018).
+The prevalence of chronic migraine has been estimated to range from 1.4% to 2.2% (Natoli et al., 2010).